Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Sunken Shrine
 Another easy dungeon, you have a bit of puzzling to do by changing a platform elevation through a scale system and then exploring underwater.
 Took me an embarrassingly long time to realize you can infinitely "jump" while underwater.
-When you reach a zone with a closed door on the left after an underwater section, you need to break a crystal and take the piece under the switch.
+When you reach a zone with a closed door on the left after an underwater section, you'll need to break a crystal and take the piece under the switch.
 Let it go and it will float to it, unlocking the door.
 The same need to be repeated x3 in a following room.
 The last room before the boss where you need to activate the orbs through the Ice beam can be tricky: Once you have a crystal on the ceiling hitting the top Orb, you can break it and create a hidden platform.
-While this crystal platform lower itself to the ground, the beam will also get lower which should activate the other orbs.
+While this crystal platform lower itself to the ground, the beam will also get lowered which should activate the other orbs.
 You might need a couple of tries before managing it if your timing is bad.

 ![](https://media.retroachievements.org/Badge/153533.png) [Boss XVIII (10)](https://retroachievements.org/achievement/108477)
 _Defeat Wraith in Sunken Shrine_